sccommunity/crates-sgx/crates/tracing/README.md

   GELF format.
 - [`tracing-coz`] provides integration with the [coz] causal profiler (Linux-only).
+- [`tracing-bunyan-formatter`] provides a layer implementation that reports events and spans in [bunyan] format, enriched with timing information.
+- [`tide-tracing`] provides a [tide] middleware to trace all incoming requests and responses.
+- [`color-spantrace`] provides a formatter for rendering span traces in the style of `color-backtrace`
+- [`color-eyre`] provides customized panic and eyre report handlers for `eyre::Report` for capturing span traces and backtraces with new errors and pretty printing them.
+- [`spandoc`] provides a proc macro for constructing spans from doc comments _inside_ of functions.
+- [`tracing-wasm`] provides a `Subscriber`/`Layer` implementation that reports events and spans via browser `console.log` and [User Timing API (`window.performance`)].

 (if you're the maintainer of a `tracing` ecosystem crate not in this list, please let us know!)